sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 To put the **Portfolio** windows on the right of the **Clients** window, make sure you pass the **Clients** window [`id`](../../../reference/glue/latest/windows/index.html#GDWindow-id) in the [`relativeTo`](../../../reference/glue/latest/windows/index.html#WindowSettings-relativeTo) attribute, and set [`relativeDirection`](../../../reference/glue/latest/windows/index.html#WindowSettings-relativeDirection) to `"right"`.
 Note that only the first **Portfolio** tab needs the [`relativeTo`](../../../reference/glue/latest/windows/index.html#WindowSettings-relativeTo) and [`relativeDirection`](../../../reference/glue/latest/windows/index.html#WindowSettings-relativeDirection) attributes.
 Provided that consequent tabs specify the same [`tabGroupId`](../../../reference/glue/latest/windows/index.html#GDWindow-tabGroupId), they will be grouped together.
 The documentation for [finding windows](../../../glue42-concepts/windows/window-management/javascript/index.html#finding_windows) may help you here.
 Finally, in order to pass the selected `party` to the newly created **Portfolio** tab, use the [`context`](../../../reference/glue/latest/windows/index.html#GDWindow-context) object to pass the `party` object.

 Next, in `portfolio.js`, navigate to `TUTOR_TODO chapter 4.3 Task 2` in the `setUpAppContent()` method.
 Up until now we registered the Interop methods, but now we may not need to do that.
-If the current **Portfolio** window is created as a tab, we should not register the method, because this will break our idea of individual portfolio windows.
+If the current **Portfolio** window is created as a tab, we shouldn't register the method, because this will break our idea of individual portfolio windows.
 Achieving this effect is pretty easy:

 - Get the window context ([`glue.windows.my().context`](../../../reference/glue/latest/windows/index.html#GDWindow-context)).
 - Check if it contains the passed `party` object.